Fractal Price Hits $0.16 on Major Exchanges (FCL)

-Fractal (CURRENCY:FCL) traded down 5.6% against the U.S. dollar during the 1 day period ending at 22:00 PM E.T. on July 3rd.
-One Fractal coin can currently be purchased for about $0.16 or 0.00000449 BTC on cryptocurrency exchanges.
-Fractal has a market capitalization of $2.58 million and $138,720.00 worth of Fractal was traded on exchanges in the last 24 hours.
-During the last seven days, Fractal has traded down 27.7% against the U.S. dollar.
+Fractal (CURRENCY:FCL) traded 0.2% higher against the dollar during the 1-day period ending at 12:00 PM E.T. on July 6th.
+During the last week, Fractal has traded down 29.3% against the dollar.
+One Fractal coin can now be bought for $0.16 or 0.00000461 BTC on major cryptocurrency exchanges.
+Fractal has a market cap of $2.60 million and $84,532.00 worth of Fractal was traded on exchanges in the last day.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.